top of page

 This is sort of like a natural wonder in Armenia.
 Basically giant basalt rock formations in a hexagonal cylindrical shape.
 You can walk close to them and really admire nature - it really is quite magical, right?

-This place is aptly named Symphony of stones because the Agat river flows just beside the monument.
+This place is aptly named Symphony of Stones because the Agat river flows just beside the monument.

 Back to the city.
 Dinner was at India Palace (just around the corner from Ramada), since we were cranky from no sleep and had no energy left to explore the city!